Quebec signs preliminary deal to invest C$400 mln in Telesat satellite network

 ($1 = 1.2698 Canadian dollars)

-(Reporting by Steve Scherer in Ottawa and Allison Lampert in Montreal; Editing by Richard Chang)
+(Reporting by Steve Scherer in Ottawa and Allison Lampert in Montreal; Editing by Richard Chang and Grant McCool)

 ((steve.scherer@thomsonreuters.com; +1-647-480-7889;))